awsdocs/aws-transit-gateway-guide/doc_source/tgw-service-linked-roles.md

 # Transit gateway service\-linked role<a name="tgw-service-linked-roles"></a>

-Amazon VPC uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf\.
-For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.
+Amazon VPC uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf when you work with a transit gateway\.

 ## Permissions granted by the service\-linked role<a name="service-linked-role-permissions"></a>